vteague/contactTracing/blog/2020-04-27TracingTheChallenges.md

 ## Overview

-The Australian COVID Safe app's architecture seems approximately similar to the Singaporean TraceTogether architecture, but there are some important differences that users should understand when they are deciding whether to install the app.
+The Australian COVIDSafe app's architecture seems approximately similar to the Singaporean TraceTogether architecture, but there are some important differences that users should understand when they are deciding whether to install the app.
 Not all of these have been well understood by the Privacy Impact Assessment (PIA) or the Department of Health's response to it.

-The basic operation of COVID Safe is to share encrypted IDs with other users, and to record the encrypted IDs that have been received.
+The basic operation of COVIDSafe is to share encrypted IDs with other users, and to record the encrypted IDs that have been received.
 If a person tests positive for COVID19, they upload the list of encrypted IDs they have received, then the central authority decrypts them and notifies those who  may be at risk.

-In COVID Safe, the  encrypted IDs are called UniqueIDs.
-Rather than generate them on the phone, COVID Safe follows TraceTogether in downloading them from the central server.
+In COVIDSafe, the  encrypted IDs are called UniqueIDs.
+Rather than generate them on the phone, COVIDSafe follows TraceTogether in downloading them from the central server.
 This brings us to the first main difference.

 ## The frequency of download and change of UniqueIDs.